 Marquette is full of beautiful views but Sugarloaf Mountain is easily one of the best.
-It’s panoramic view of Lake Superior combined with a gorgeous view of all the surrounding hardwood trees make this a perfect spot to view fall color in the Upper Peninsula.
+It’s panoramic view of Lake Superior combined with a gorgeous view of all the surrounding area make Sugarloaf must see when visiting Marquette!

 Sugarloaf Mountain is located about seven miles north of downtown Marquette on CR 550, which is on the way to Big Bay.
 Get there by taking Front to Washington.
 Turn west on Washington and go to Fourth Ave.
 Turn north onto Fourth, which becomes Presque Isle Ave.
 At Hawley, turn west.
 Hawley becomes CR 550.
 A sign that reads “Sugarloaf Mountain” marks the parking area and is easily visible from CR 550.